Daniel Noboa, political neophyte and heir to fortune, wins presidency in violence-wracked Ecuador

 González was unknown to most voters until the party of Correa, her mentor, picked her as its presidential candidate.
 She held various government jobs during Correa’s decade-long presidency and was a lawmaker from 2021 until May.

-At the start of the campaign, she said Correa would be her adviser, but she recently sought to distance herself a bit in an effort to court voters who oppose the former president, who remains a major force in Ecuador despite being found guilty of corruption in 2020 and sentenced in absentia to eight years in prison.
+At the start of the campaign, she said Correa would be her adviser, but she later sought to distance herself a bit in an effort to court voters who oppose the former president.
+Correa remains a major force in Ecuador despite being found guilty of corruption in 2020 and sentenced in absentia to eight years in prison.
 He has been living in his wife’s native Belgium since 2017.

 Rosa Amaguaña, a 62-year-old fruit and vegetable vendor, said Sunday that safety “is the first thing that must be solved” by the next president.